Register for email updates about the weekend.

 Tom will be co-hosting the main sessions at NYMW.

 Tim Chaddick is the founding pastor of Reality LA, a thriving church in the heart of Hollywood, California and has since moved to London where he now serves as the Lead Pastor for Reality Church London.
-These churches are a part of the Reality family of churches, a movement committed to relational church planting and serving the broader body of Christ.
-Tim's first two books, Better: How Jesus Satisfies the Search for Meaning and The Truth about Lies, were projects which came from lessons learned while living and leading a church in Los Angeles.
-Pastor Tim and his wife Lindsey care deeply about the ministry of the local church in major urban centres and have sought to devote themselves to helping churches begin and flourish in their mission to share and reflect the gospel.
+Tim has written two books, Better: How Jesus Satisfies the Search for Meaning and The Truth about Lies, both of which were drawn from lessons learned while living and leading a church in LA.
+Tim and his wife Lindsey live in London with their children.

 Tim will be speaking in one of our main sessions.